 That being said, the coffee industry is no different, except with one twist.
 Like the entertainment and news media industries; the coffee industry is primarily run by liberals, e.g.,“Starbucks”.
 Need I say more?
 The problem isn’t that they’re liberals.
 The problem is that what you think they’re saying, they’re actually saying something entirely different.

 Any good conservative coffee roaster would be pulling his hair out.
 It comes down to definitions.
 Words are important.
 They mean things.
 But to liberals, the only thing that matters is how the words make you feel.
 Let me give you a good example.

 Fair Trade Coffee

 “Fair Trade”.
 That shouldn’t be too difficult to parse out, right?
 According to Webster “Fair Trade” means “an honest exchange of money for equal value of product.”
 But that’s not what the coffee industry means by “fair trade”.

 To prove my point.
 When you say “Fair Trade”, which fair trade standards are you talking about?
 Are you talking about Fairtrade International’s standard.
-Are you talking about Fair Trade USA’s standards?
-Are you talking about the Fair Trade Organization’s standards?
+Are you talking about Fair Trade USA’s standard?
+Are you talking about the Fair Trade Organization’s standard?
 Or are you talking about any one of several other “Fair Trade” groups.
 Hell, the industry can’t even agree how to spell fair trade.
 Google it and you’ll find it two words, hyphenated, or one word.

 So, it’s gotten to the point that “Fair Trade” doesn’t mean squat.
 It’s 100% marketing hype.